Gampalagudem mandal

 Gampalagudem mandal is one of the 20 mandals in NTR district of the state of Andhra Pradesh in India.
 It is under the administration of Tiruvuru revenue division and the headquarters are located at Gampalagudem town.
-The mandal is bounded by Tiruvuru, A. Konduru mandals of Krishna district in Andhra Pradesh and Khammam district of Telangana state.
+The mandal is bounded by Tiruvuru, A. Konduru mandals of NTR (formerly Krishna) district in Andhra Pradesh and Madhira, Yerrupalem mandals in Khammam district of Telangana state.